-This post was written by Seth Brown, a third year dual Masters of Public Policy and Masters of Business Administration (MPP/MBA) candidate at Duke’s Sanford School of Public Policy and the Fuqua School of Business.
+This post was written by Seth Brown, a third year dual Masters of Public Policy and Masters of Business Administration (MPP/MBA) candidate at Duke’s Sanford School of Public Policy and the Fuqua School of Business, in November 2016.
 Prior to graduate school, Seth served 5 years as an Army officer.
 At Duke he has led Duke’s Veteran’s organization and has been actively involved in social impact throughout his time at Duke.
 In his spare time, Seth can be found in his 1986 VW Vanagon visiting national parks, music venues, and breweries.

 I am a dual master of public policy and business student (MPP/MBA).
 When I left the Army for graduate school, policy was my priority.
 I hoped Fuqua would supplement my policy focus with leadership development and a window into the private sector, and it certainly has, but I doubted I would ever go into the private sector.
 Finance was the definitely the last career choice on my mind.
 How much difference a year can make…